Ammonia: Excretion

 Ammonium ions are a toxic waste product of metabolism in animals.
 In fish and aquatic invertebrates, it is excreted directly into the water.
 In mammals, sharks, and amphibians, it is converted in the urea cycle to urea, which is less toxic and can be stored more efficiently.
 In birds, reptiles, and terrestrial snails, metabolic ammonium is converted into uric acid, which is solid and can therefore be excreted with minimal water loss.

-Beyond Earth
+Extraterrestrial occurrence

 Ammonia has been detected in the atmospheres of the giant planets Jupiter, Saturn, Uranus and Neptune, along with other gases such as methane, hydrogen, and helium.
 The interior of Saturn may include frozen ammonia crystals.
-It is found on Deimos and Phobos – the two moons of Mars.

 Interstellar space

 Ammonia was first detected in interstellar space in 1968, based on microwave emissions from the direction of the galactic core.
 This was the first polyatomic molecule to be so detected.
 The sensitivity of the molecule to a broad range of excitations and the ease with which it can be observed in a number of regions has made ammonia one of the most important molecules for studies of molecular clouds.
 The relative intensity of the ammonia lines can be used to measure the temperature of the emitting medium.